 How do I Meet FAA Regulations

-According to the FAA themselves ...
-To fly under the exception for recreational flyers you must:
+According to the FAA ...
+To fly as a recreational flyer you must:

 1. Have a current registration.